Worth More Than You Think

 Personal liability

-If someone is injured at your home or you accidentally damage another person's house or property, your contents insurance includes personal liability cover.
+If someone is injured at your home or you accidentally damage another person's house or property, many contents insurance policies include personal liability cover.
 This is especially important for renters who could face claims from their landlord for damage to the house.

 Portable cover and travel

-Specified valuables can be covered on the go - including items in temporary storage during a move or renovation.
-Check conditions with us before you travel.
+Specified valuables may be covered on the go, including items in temporary storage during a move or renovation.
+Cover outside the home varies between policies, so check the conditions with us.

 How much home contents cover do you need?

-Underinsurance is the single biggest problem in New Zealand contents insurance - if your sum insured falls short of the true replacement cost, you end up paying the difference out of pocket after a claim.
+Underinsurance is the single biggest problem we see in contents insurance.
+Your sum insured falls short of what it would cost to replace everything, and you end up covering the gap out of your own pocket after a claim.
+It happens more often than you would expect.

 Use a contents calculator

 The most reliable way to calculate your home contents value is to go room by room through your house.
-For each item, estimate the replacement cost at today's prices - not what you paid, and not the second-hand value.
-Many insurers offer an online contents calculator (also called a sum insured calculator) that walks you through this process.
-Use the calculator as a starting point, then let us review the figures with you.
+For each item, estimate the replacement cost at today's prices.
+Not what you paid.
+Not the second-hand value.
+Our free contents insurance calculator walks you through this process room by room, with NZ-average values pre-filled to speed things up.
+Run through it yourself first, then let us review the figures with you.

-We can also provide a valuation guide and check your contents calculator result to make sure nothing is missed.
+We can also provide a valuation guide and double-check your contents calculator result so nothing gets overlooked.

 Replacement value vs indemnity